MarkMa512/rabbitmq-crl-example/README.md

 Despite my best attempts, owing to my limited understanding of erlang, RabbitMQ and CRL, the CRL mechanism does not seem to be working.

 The CRL file `issuing-client.crl.pem` is generated using the issuing-client CA, with commands `reovoke_client-2.sh` under `cert-gen`.
+I have also attempted to convert the CRL file from PEM format to DER format as `issuing-client.crl` using commands `covert_crl_pem_to_der.sh` under `cert-gen`.
+There is no difference.

 Despite of using the `advanced.config` to enable the CRL checking funtion: